Maguindanao: Administrative divisions

-Maguindanao compriseed 36 municipalities, further subdivided into 508 barangays.
+Maguindanao comprised 36 municipalities, further subdivided into 508 barangays.
 Cotabato City, although geographically grouped with Maguindanao, was administratively independent from the province.

 The province was divided into two congressional districts.
 In October 2006, the first congressional district was split off into a new province, Shariff Kabunsuan.
 However, the ARMM's Act creating the province was nullified by the Supreme Court in July 2008, on the basis that creation of a province is a function of the Philippine legislature.
 The area since reverted to the province of Maguindanao.

 The province saw establishments of new municipalities, especially during the 2000s.
 Then ARMM Regional Legislative Assembly (RLA) secretary Dick Mali said such establishments would help in "decentralizing functions and resources" and provide the people "more efficient public service and governance from their public officials."
 However, Benedicto Bacani of the Institute of Autonomy and Governance in the Notre Dame University said such acts are methods to prevent potential conflicts between political families by having their own local government units where they can have governmental positions.

 Demographics

 The population of Maguindanao in the 2020 census was 1,667,258 people.
 When Cotabato City was included for geographical purposes, the province's population is 1,667,258 people.

 The majority (64.5 percent) of the people in Maguindanao were Maguindanaoans.
 The Iranuns which dominate the northern towns of Parang, Barira, Buldon and Matanog made up the second largest group with 18.4 percent.
-The Tedurays, which are the lumads of the southwestern highlands of the province, made up 8.4 percent of the entire population, while Hiligaynons and Cebuanos constituted the remaining significant groups in the province with each making up 3.2 percent of the population.
+The Tedurays, which are the Lumads of the southwestern highlands of the province, made up 8.4 percent of the entire population, while Hiligaynons and Cebuanos constituted the remaining significant groups in the province with each making up 3.2 percent of the population.

 The main native languages were Maguindanao and Iranun, while Tagalog had emerged as the primary language among younger generations and was the primary medium of education, making it the province's lingua franca.
-Cebuano, Hiligaynon, and Chavacano were also spoken by both Christians and Muslims, with the Chavacano dialect native to Cotabato City being called Cotabateño, which evolved from the Zamboangueño dialect and Cebuano as spoken as the lingua franca of most of Mindanao.
+Cebuano, Hiligaynon, Chavacano, and, to the lesser extent, Ilocano were also spoken by Ilocano settlers from Northern Luzon, with the Chavacano dialect spoken in Cotabato City being called Cotabateño spoke by settlers from Zamboanga City, which evolved from the Zamboangueño dialect and Cebuano as spoken as the lingua franca of most of Mindanao who are settlers from Visayas.
 Teduray, also native to the province, was spoken in the municipalities of Upi, South Upi, and Datu Blah T. Sinsuat.
 English, being one of the country's official languages, was also spoken, while Arabic was taught in Islamic schools.

 Religion

-Maguindanao inhabitants were predominantly practitioners of Islam which comprises 82.99% of the population, majority of which are Sunnites.
+Maguindanao inhabitants are predominantly practitioners of Islam which comprises 82.99% of the population, majority of which are followers of Sunni Islam.
 A minority are Christians (mostly Roman Catholics), who were mostly Cebuanos, Ilonggos and Chavacanos.
 Roman Catholics of Maguindanao fell under the jurisdiction of the Roman Catholic Diocese of Kidapawan, a suffragan of the Archdiocese of Cotabato.
 Iglesia ni Cristo (INC) had several locales in Maguindanao.